The Levee, Chicago: History

-The lowest level of the brothels formed the simple houses in the Bed Bug Row, spanning from Dearborn Avenue and Federal to 19th Street and Archer.
+The lowest level of the brothels formed the simple houses in the Bed Bug Row, spanning from Dearborn Street and Federal to 19th Street and Archer.
 The women of color who worked there offered $0.25 services, often under poor hygienic conditions.
 The Bed Bug Row had a similar bad reputation to the "Cribs" in New Orleans or the "cowyards" in San Francisco.

 In order to receive protection, Levee inhabitants would attend the biggest event in the district, the annual First Ward Ball.
 There, Levee residents gathered to celebrate the triumphs brought to them by "Hinky Dink" Kenna and "Bathhouse" Coughlin.
 Madams, corrupt businessmen, dance-hall owners, saloon owners, prostitutes, brothel owners, and gamblers attended the event to support these aldermen.
 The money raised came from the purchase of tickets to the event and of alcohol.

 When anti-vice reformers protested the ball, Kenna justified it as benefiting the people in the district through educational and community programs.
 The First Ward Ball of 1908 was the most significant because it was the last one to be attended by the Levee's most prominent figures.
 That year, anti-vice reformers tried to stop the ball by bombing its venue, The Coliseum.
 The ball was uninterrupted; however, in 1909, anti-vice reformers worked towards getting the city to revoke the event's alcohol license.
 They succeeded, and only about 3,000 people attended, less than a quarter of the attendance at the previous balls.
 That year, reformers like the Woman's Christian Temperance Union (WCTU) worked towards stopping events like these, claiming that they harmed the families in the Levee.